How Does Bankruptcy Affect a Personal Injury Claim?

 Speak with a Florida Personal Injury Lawyer Today

-If you have additional questions or concerns about how bankruptcy may affect your rights in a personal injury case, contact the personal injury attorneys at the Leifer Law Firm today to schedule a consultation.
+If you have additional questions or concerns about how bankruptcy may affect your rights in a personal injury case, contact the personal injury attorneys at Leifer & Ramirez today to schedule a consultation.